-In addition, some children with the syndrome were previously diagnosed with Opitz G/BBB syndrome or Cayler cardiofacial syndrome.
-Doctors now understand that these disorders all share the same genetic cause as 22q11.2 deletion syndrome.
+Some people with the syndrome had been diagnosed with Opitz G/BBB syndrome or Cayler cardiofacial syndrome in the past.
+Doctors now know that these disorders all share the same genetic cause as 22q11.2 deletion syndrome.

-About one in 4,000 people have 22q11.2 deletion syndrome.
-Some medical experts believe this number should be higher; some people with the chromosome defect have less severe symptoms that may not be diagnosed as 22q11.2 deletion syndrome.
-Thus, they are unaware they have the syndrome because their symptoms are less severe.
+About 1 in 4,000 people have 22q11.2 deletion syndrome.
+Some experts believe this number should be higher.
+Some people with the chromosome problem may not know they have the syndrome because their symptoms are less severe.

-Most people with 22q11.2 deletion syndrome are missing about 30 to 40 genes.
+Most people with 22q11.2 deletion syndrome are missing about 50 genes.
 The exact function of many of these genes remains a mystery.
-But one gene, TBX1, probably accounts for the syndrome's most common physical symptoms.
+But missing the gene TBX1 probably causes the syndrome's most common physical symptoms.
 These include heart problems and cleft palate.
-Another nearby gene, called COMT, may also help explain the increased risk for behavior problems and mental illness in people with the syndrome.
+Another nearby gene, COMT, may also help explain the higher risk for behavior problems and mental illness in people with the syndrome.

-About 90 percent of 22q11.2 deletion syndrome cases occur randomly at fertilization or early in fetal development.
-So most people affected with the disorder have no previous family history of it.
-However, they may pass the condition on to their children.
-The remaining 10 percent of cases are inherited from either the mother or the father.
+About 9 in 10 cases of 22q11.2 deletion syndrome happen randomly.
+They occur when the egg is fertilized or early in fetal development.
+This means that most people with the disorder have no family history of it.
+But they can pass the condition on to their children.
+The remaining 10% of cases are inherited from either the mother or the father.
 When the condition is inherited, other family members could also be affected.
-Because a person who has this chromosome deletion has a 50 percent chance of passing the deletion to a child, both parents are generally offered the opportunity to have their blood studied to look for the deletion.
+Because a person who has this chromosome deletion has a 1 in 2 chance of passing the problem to a child, both parents can have their blood studied to look for the deletion.

 The signs and symptoms of 22q11.2 deletion syndrome may vary widely, even among family members.
-At least 30 different signs or symptoms have been associated with this disorder, but most affected people only have some symptoms.
+At least 30 signs or symptoms have been seen with this disorder, but most people have only some of the symptoms.

 The most common symptoms include:

-Heart defects, which are usually present from birth
+Heart defects.
+These are usually present from birth (congenital).

 Middle ear infections or hearing loss

-Low levels of calcium in the blood, due to problems with the parathyroid glands, which can trigger seizures
+Low levels of calcium in the blood.
+This is caused by problems with the parathyroid glands and can trigger seizures.

-Immune system problems that can increase risk for infections
+Immune system problems that can increase the risk for infections

-Spine problems, such as scoliosis (curvature in the spine) and abnormalities in the bones of the neck or upper back
+Spine problems.
+These include curvature of the spine (scoliosis) and problems with the bones of the neck or upper back.

 Communication and social interaction problems, including autism

-An increased risk for mental illness, such as anxiety, depression, or schizophrenia in adulthood
+Increased risk for mental illness.
+This includes anxiety, depression, or schizophrenia in adulthood.

-Facial features of children with 22q11.2 deletion syndrome may include the following:
+Facial features of children with 22q11.2 deletion syndrome may include: